borisbabic/browser_cookie3/README.md

-# Browser Cookie Fork #

-This fork changes some of the functionality of the great browser cookie library.
-We hope to:
-* Change dependencies to smaller more focused libraries than pyCrypto (which is often difficult to install.)
-* Add support for Chrome on Windows.
-* Possibly push some of the changes upstream.

 # Browser Cookie #

 * ***What does it do?*** Loads cookies used by your web browser into a cookiejar object.